 12. We request that all interested parties submit your comments using the prescribed template, through email to firstname.lastname@example.org.

 SUMMARY OF RESPONSE

-12. We will publish a summary of the main comments received on the Ministry of Finance’s website, together with our responses, in August 2021.
-Please be assured that the identitities of respondents will not be disclosed in the summary.
+13. We will publish a summary of the main comments received on the Ministry of Finance’s website, together with our responses, in August 2022.
+The identitities of respondents will not be disclosed in the summary.

 DOCUMENTS TO DOWNLOAD

-13. For reference, please click the relevant documents for this public consultation.
+14. For reference, please click here to download the relevant documents for this public consultation.

 - Entire Bill (word)(pdf)